 - Disease organ-on-chips can be created using physiological stimuli which ensure that the deep biology (signalling pathways, target proteins) is truly representative of the human disease

-- Under a US Federal contract and in partnership with MIT, multi-organ devices including a 7-organ human “body-on-a-chip” have been created allowing for the first time in vitro insights into organ-organ interactions
+- Under a US government contract and in partnership with MIT, multi-organ devices including a 10-organ human “body-on-a-chip” have been created allowing for the first time in vitro insights into organ-organ interactions